ornfelt/azerothcore_lua_scripts/lua/azerothcore-eluna-accountwide/README.md

 Due to horde/alliance interactions, horde flight paths will only be shared with other horde characters and alliance flight paths will only be shared with other alliance characters on the same account.

 ### Titles
 Want to flaunt that hard earned title on all of your characters?
 This script will synchronize earned character titles to the other characters on your account.
+This data will be stored in a new `accountwide_titles` table.